How To Sell Art On Instagram

 It seems like there is more art on Instagram every time you scroll down the feed.

 Instagram is unlike any other social media platform, and if done right, it could help you reach a new audience searching for art just like yours.

 Many artists become impatient and discouraged when they see other artists who have thousands of followers and struggle to get a few hundred followers.

 Let’s be honest if you have under a hundred followers, most of them are probably your friends, family, and some of your artist friends.

 It is frustrating when you are trying to build a following, and it feels like it is impossible to grow a fan base.

-The truth is that it takes time, a strategic plan, and dedication to build a loyal following on any social media platform, and Instagram is not any different.
+The truth is that it takes time, a strategic plan, and dedication to build a loyal following on any platform, and Instagram is not any different.

-They built a solid foundation for the Instagram business account and tried multiple strategies until they found what worked for them.
+They built a solid foundation and tried multiple strategies until they found what worked for them.

-In this post, we will not talk about some fancy Instagram tips for artists that promise to get you a thousand likes in a month.
+This post will not talk about some fancy tips for artists that promise to get you a thousand likes in a month.
 Instead, we are going to talk about building a strong foundation for your business on Instagram.

 - Why Should Artists Start An Instagram Business Account